immutable/ts-immutable-sdk/README.md

 yarn start
 ```

 Some packages also come with a sample app that you can run in development mode.
 To run the sample app, you first need to run the SDK it depends on in development mode, and then run the sample app development mode in a seperate terminal.
-For example, to run the `checkout` sample app, you can use the following commands:
+For example, to run the `checkout-sdk-sample-app` located at `/packages/checkout/sdk-sample-app`, you can use the following commands:

 ```bash
 yarn workspace @imtbl/checkout-sdk start